-The Party's organization of Negro and white workers together and its work in the Black Belt of Alabama, South Carolina, and Georgia under the most dangerous terror conditions, has convinced many Negro workers and farmers, distrustful of whites, that the Party vigorously combats the treacherous ideas and practices of the labor fakers and the prejudices of the ruling 28 class.
+The Party's organization of Negro and white workers together and its work in the Black Belt of Alabama, South Carolina, and Georgia under the most dangerous terror conditions, has convinced many Negro workers and farmers, distrustful of whites, that the Party vigorously combats the treacherous ideas and practices of the labor fakers and the prejudices of the ruling class.
 The work in the South shows that even native white workers, once they understand how race prejudice is used by the bosses against the working class as a whole, actually organize and fight shoulder to shoulder with the Negro toilers.

 In the organization of the T. U. U. L. unions no compromise whatsoever is made with ruling class prejudice that may have found its way into the ranks of the workers.
 The Party stands unflinchingly on a program of full economic, social, and political equality, fighting segregation, Jim Crow and lynch law.
 It urges the white workers to take a leading part in the struggle for Negro rights and calls for the organization of defense groups of white and Negro workers to fight lynching and terror.
 It fights against the misleadership of the "race leaders" as well as of the A. F. of L. In the leading bodies and committees of the Communist Party and revolutionary unions Negro workers play an important rôle and in all committees delegated by demonstrations to present demands to the authorities Negro workers participate actively.
 Negro candidates appear on the Communist ticket in all election campaigns.
-The Communist Party throws all its energies into the development of a militant labor movement, based on steeled working class solidarity.
+In the 1932 presidential elections its candidate for Vice-President is James Ford, a Negro born in Alabama and a prominent Communist.